∞ generated and posted on 2018.10.08 ∞

 |Chyme||Fluid product of food digestion by the stomach.|

 The chyme leaves the stomach into the duodenum at a pH that is highly influenced by gastric juices but is then neutralized via sodium bicarbonate – essentially a solution of baking soda – which is secreted by the pancreas as well as by Brunner's glands, which are found closer to the pyloric sphincter.

-The material then passes through the small intestine and ultimately is converted to fecal material in the large intestine, though prior to this conversion to feces the material similarly is described as chyme (and indeed is the same but more fully digested as well as nutrient-depleted chyme as that which is released from the stomach).
-Protein-digesting enzymes provided by the pancreas are released into the chyme after it leaves the stomach and these replace the high acidity-functional protease of the stomach, that is, protein-digesting enzyme called pepsin.
-These neutral pH pancreatic proteases are called trypsin and chymotrypsin, and these too are initially produced in inactive, precursor forms known respectively as trypsinogen and chymotrypsinogen.
+Protein-digesting enzymes provided by the pancreas are released into the chyme after it leaves the stomach and these replace the high acidity-functional protease of the stomach, that is, replacing the protein-digesting enzyme called pepsin.
+These neutral pH pancreatic proteases are called trypsin and chymotrypsin, and these too are initially produced in inactive, precursor forms known, respectively, as trypsinogen and chymotrypsinogen.

 Links to terms of possible interest: Chyme, Duodenum, Lower esophageal sphincter, Pyloric sphincter

-The above video is a nice overview of stomach-mediated digestion and therefore, prominently, the formation of chyme.
+The above video is a nice overview of stomach-mediated digestion and therefore, prominently, of the formation of chyme.